ieeesbkastoria/ieeextreme-18-workshop/README.md

 ## Maximum Exploitation

-The code implementation in multiple languages for this problem in can be found [here](https://github.com/Turtel216/IEEEXtreme-Countdown/tree/main/Maximum-Exploitation).
+The code implementation in multiple languages for this problem can be found [here](https://github.com/Turtel216/IEEEXtreme-Countdown/tree/main/Maximum-Exploitation).

 <a name="max_overview">